Mahboba's Promise: Nature of the organisation

 Afghan girl from the Pashtun tribe in Kabul, Afghanistan 2002.

 Mahboba's Promise is funded entirely by voluntary donations (no government funding).
 Funds are sent each month to Afghanistan where Mahboba’s Promise is a registered NGO.
 Financial reports are received back from the field and receipts are kept at the Hope House office for inspection.
-The Afghanistan Independent Human Rights Commission and other agencies refer destitute orphans to the organisation as the most suitable facility in Kabul to give practical and emotional support to the most difficult of cases.
+The Afghanistan Independent Human Rights Commission and other agencies refer destitute orphans to the organisation for practical and emotional support.
 Mahboba's Promise is a signatory to the Code of Conduct of ACFID, The Australian Council for International Development and Mahboba's Promise NGO in Kabul is an observer member of ACBAR, The Agency Coordinating Body for Afghan Relief.

 In 2009 Mahboba's Promise opened a medical centre staffed by a local doctor and dentist to provide medical and dental care for Hope House orphans and widows, as well as the local community.
 Main concerns for the children have been skin problems, including scabies and fungal infections as well as leishmaniasis caused by a sand fly bite.
 Hearing and gum problems are also prevalent.
 The recently opened Handicraft Artisan Training Centre in Panjshir Valley has been well attended by widows eager to learn a skill so they can make money to support their children.
 In 2010 five solar hot water heaters were donated by Conergy Australia and after several months spent negotiating their transport, these have been installed on the roof of the Community Centre.
 This frees up money which had been budgeted for buying wood to heat the water, because even in the summertime, the water from the local well is extremely cold.